lingaraj2020/netflix-gpt/README.md

 -update profile api
 -Bug fix-signup user display name and profile picture update -Bug fix-if the user is not loggin redirect to /browse to login page vice-verca.
+-unsubscribed to the onauthstatechanged callback
+-add hardcided values to constant files.